Masmiseim36/nxpSDK/middleware/tfm/tf-m/docs/technical_references/design_docs/hardware_abstraction_layer.rst

 The :term:`PSA-FF-M` defines three isolation levels and a memory access rule to provide diverse levels of securitiy.
 The isolation API provides the functions to implement these requirements.

+The Isolation API operates on boundaries.
+A boundary represents a set of protection settings that isolates components and domains.
+Below are the boundary examples in the current implementation:

+  - Boundaries between SPM and Secure Partitions.
+  - Boundaries between ARoT domain and PRoT domain.

+There are two types of boundaries:

+  - Static boundaries: Set up when the system is initializing and persistent after the initialization.
+This type of boundary needs the set-up operations only.
+  - Partition boundaries: Keeps switching from one to another when the system is running.
+This type of boundary needs both set-up and switching operations.

+The boundary operations are abstracted as HAL interfaces because isolation hardwares can be different for platforms:

+  - The set-up HAL interface creates a partition boundary based on given partition information.
+This created boundary is bound with the partition for subsequent usage.
+The binding is done by storing the boundary into partition runtime data.
+  - The activation HAL interface activates the partition boundary to secure the execution for the partition to be switched.
+The target partition's information and boundary are given to the activation HAL to accomplish the operation.

+The data representing the partition boundary in runtime is defined with the opaque type ``uintptr_t``:

+  - It is required that one value represents one boundary.
+The different values represent different boundaries.
+  - The value is created by HAL implementation with its own-defined encoding scheme.

+The HAL implementation defined encoding scheme can be designed for implementation convenience.
+For example:

+  - The implementation scheme can encode attribute flags into integer bits.
+    This could help the activation HAL to extract the protection settings quickly from this encoded value, or even write to hardware registers directly in the most ideal case.
+The initial TF-M Isolation HAL reference implementation applies this scheme.
+  - The implementation scheme can reference the addresses of isolation hardware description data.
+This could help the activation HAL to reference the protection settings directly by pointers.

+Multiple Secure Partitions can bind with the same boundary value.
+This flexibility is useful for specific configurations.
+Take Isolation Level 2 as an example, assigning PRoT and ARoT domain boundaries to respective partitions can make execution more efficient, because switching two partitions in the same domain does not need to change the activated boundary.

+The boundary contains the partition's memory accessibility information, hence memory access check shall be performed based on boundary.

 Memory Access Attributes
 ------------------------